Back to the Future Part II: Plot

-The 1985 they return to has changed dramatically, with Biff now one of the country's wealthiest and most corrupt men.
+Marty gradually realizes that the 1985 they have returned to is not the one he knows.
+Biff, having used the almanac to secure a fortune, is now one of the country's wealthiest and most corrupt men.
 He has turned Hill Valley into a chaotic dystopia, secretly killed Marty's father, George, in 1973, and forced Marty's mother, Lorraine, to marry him.
-Doc has also been committed to a mental hospital.
+Meanwhile, this timeline's version of Doc has been committed to a mental hospital.
 Doc deduces that old Biff took the time machine to give his younger self the almanac, and Marty learns from the alternate 1985 Biff that he received it on November 12, 1955.
-Biff tries to kill Marty, but Marty flees and travels to 1955 with Doc.
+Biff, acting on his future self's advice, tries to kill Marty, who flees with Doc to 1955.

 Marty secretly follows the 1955 Biff and watches him receive the almanac from his 2015 self.
-Marty then follows him to the high school dance, carefully avoiding interrupting the events from his previous visit.
-After several fruitless attempts, Marty finally gets the almanac, leaving Biff to crash into a manure truck.
+Marty then follows him to the high school dance, carefully avoiding interrupting the events from his previous visit, and being forced to intervene when Biff's gang goes after the other Marty performing onstage.
+Marty finally gets the almanac, but loses it after being again goaded into a fight with Biff.
+Marty chases after Biff's car on the hoverboard, getting the almanac back as Biff is left to crash into a manure truck for the second time in a week.

 Marty burns the almanac, nullifying the changes to the timeline that it had caused, as Doc hovers above in the time machine.
 Before Marty can join him, the DeLorean is struck by lightning and disappears.
-A Western Union courier arrives immediately after and delivers a letter to Marty; it is from Doc, who tells him that the lightning strike transported him 70 years in the past to 1885.
-Marty races back into town to find the 1955 Doc, who had just helped Marty to return to 1985.
+A Western Union courier arrives immediately after and delivers a letter to Marty; it is from Doc, who tells him that the lightning strike transported him to 1885.
+Marty races back into town to find the 1955 Doc, who had just helped the other Marty to return to 1985.
 Shocked by Marty's sudden reappearance, Doc faints.